haskell-game/brainstorming/underlying-libs.md

   + Popular (used by Unity and others: http://freeimage.sourceforge.net/users.html)
   + FIPL license, allows for commercial use apparently (http://freeimage.sourceforge.net/license.html)
 * Cons
-  + I personally find it a pita to use (Jeanne-Kamikaze)
+  + Jeanne-Kamikaze: I personally find it a pita to use
+  + jmcarthur: Unusual licenses make me nervous

 stb_image